 You may be able to get this if you have an unexpected expense.

-You must also be on one of these benefits for at least 26 weeks:
+You must have been on one of these benefits for at least 26 weeks:

 • Income Support